neumino/neumino.github.io/_posts/2014-12-20-thinky-rethinkdb-my-take.md

 - RethinkDB is schemaless.
   - Flexible schemas are like dynamically typed languages.
 They are easier to learn, faster to bootstrap with.
-  - No schema means no migration to update a schema.
+  - No schema means no migration is needed to update a schema.

 - [ReQL](http://rethinkdb.com/docs/introduction-to-reql/) (RethinkDB Query
 Language) is embedded in the host language, meaning no more SQL strings or